 After some brainstorming, they decided on a format and some general community norms.
 The gathering would take place one Sunday evening every month.
 The venue would alternate month to month between people’s houses.
 There would be snacks and drinks, but not dinner, which would detract from the main event: the discussion.
 Speakers would nominate themselves and select whatever topic they wanted to speak about.
 There would be two topics presented every month.
 Topics could range from extremely high-brow to hilariously low-brow.
 The only criteria for a topic would be that (1) it was related to the Middle East, (2) it was interesting enough to carry a 45 minutes discussion, and (3) it was not promotional (whether self-promotional or politically/commercially promotional).

 The idea is to find a topic related to the Middle East that you want to explore and then bring everyone along for the ride.
 In other words, afikra should be about asking questions over giving answers.

 We value being interested in Arab culture more than just being Arab.

 We value answering questions over promoting opinions.

-If you happen to be in NYC, we hope you can make the next event.
-Regardless of where you happen to be, we hope you join our community online and keep in touch.
+If you happen to be in NYC, Montreal, DC, Dubai, Beirut, or London, we hope you can make it to our next event.
+Regardless of where you happen to be, we hope you join our online community and keep in touch.